vicious-widgets/vicious/README.md

 CPU utilization between two consecutive calls, it is recommended to enable caching if it is used to register multiple widgets (#71).

-Supported platforms: GNU/Linux, FreeBSD.
+Supported platforms: GNU/Linux, FreeBSD, OpenBSD.

-Returns an array containing:
+On FreeBSD and Linux returns an array containing:
 * `$1`: usage of all CPUs/cores
 * `$2`, `$3`, etc. are respectively the usage of 1st, 2nd, etc. CPU/core

+On OpenBSD returns an array containing:
+* `$1`: usage of all CPUs/cores

 ### vicious.widgets.cpufreq